 City of Clearfield Litigation: In November 2005, the City of Clearfield, Utah, filed suit in the Second District Court, Davis County, Utah, against the Utah Department of Transportation, a general contractor, four design engineers and/or consultants, a bonding company and the Company.
 The City alleged that the design and engineering of an overpass in 2000 had been faulty and that the Company had provided the mechanical stabilized earth wall system for the project.
 The City alleged that the embankment to the overpass began, in 2001, to fail and slide away from the stabilized earth wall system, resulting in damage in excess of \$3,000,000.
-The City has agreed to settle its claims against several of the defendants and this settlement has been challenged by other defendants.
-The Company believes that it has meritorious defenses to these claims, that the Company's products complied with all applicable specifications and that other factors accounted for any alleged failure.
-The Company has referred this matter to its insurance carrier, which, although it reserved its right to deny coverage, has undertaken the defense of this claim.
+This litigation was settled in September 2011 and the Company paid \$30,000 to the City.

 Portec Rail Shareholder Litigation: On February 19, 2010, and through March 3, 2010, a total of five lawsuits initiated by purported shareholders of Portec Rail were filed against several defendants including the Company and certain members of Portec Rails' Board of Directors.
 These lawsuits are directly related to the Agreement and Plan of Merger with L.B.
-Foster Company and Foster Thomas Company, which was signed on February 16, 2010.
+Foster Company and Foster Thomas Company, a wholly-owned subsidiary of the Company, which was signed on February 16, 2010.

 The lawsuits alleged, among other things, that Portec Rail's directors breached their fiduciary duties and L.B.
-Foster and Purchaser aided and abetted such alleged breaches of fiduciary duties.
-Based on these allegations, the lawsuits sought, among other relief, injunctive relief enjoining the defendants from consummating the Offer and the Merger.
+Foster and Foster Thomas Company aided and abetted such alleged breaches of fiduciary duties.
+Based on these allegations, the lawsuits sought, among other relief, injunctive relief enjoining the defendants from consummating the tender offer and the Merger.
 They also sought recovery of the costs of the action, including reasonable legal fees.

-On November 19, 2010, Plaintiffs in the consolidated Pennsylvania lawsuit filed a motion for an award of payment of attorneys' fees and costs, relating to an injunction entered in March 2010.
+On November 19, 2010, Plaintiffs in the lawsuits that were consolidated in the Court of Common Pleas of Allegheny County, PA ("Court") filed a motion for an award of payment of attorneys' fees and costs, relating to an injunction entered in March 2010.
 The Company and Foster filed objections to that motion and it was argued before the Court on January 31, 2011.
-On March 31, 2011, the Court ruled that plaintiffs were entitled to payment of attorneys' fees and costs but has not yet determined the amount.
+On March 31, 2011, the Court ruled that plaintiffs were entitled to payment of attorneys' fees and costs but had not yet determined the amount.
+In August 2011, the Court determined that the plaintiffs were entitled to approximately \$1,050,000 which was previously accrued and paid by the Company in September 2011.